-You may choose features (MOF attribute or reference) to appear as XML attributes, XML elements, or both, based on the model and tags in the model.
+You may choose features (DataType-typed or Class-typed properties) to appear as XML attributes, XML elements, or both, based on the model and tags in the model.
 The following is a list of the conditions for mapping a feature to an XML construct.